Halalaluyafail3/Lua-5.4-Event-System/README.md

 An event system for Lua with events, connections, and waiting threads.
 Errors inside of connections and waiting threads will generate error messages.

+This is an old version which will not be updated because it has been restructured and doesn't work as a standalone file.

 ## Functions exposed to C code:

 ### void LoadEventLibrary(lua_State*)